Welcome to Harley Street Counselling and Training

 Therapy could help you identify healthy ways of working with feelings and dealing with underlying issues.

 Alcohol has been proven to increase the risk of symptoms of anxiety and depression, therefore, alcohol does not solve problems, it reinforces them.

-To book an appointment for addiction counselling contact Harley Street Counselling and Training.
+To book an appointment for addiction counselling in Tunbridge Wells, Rochester, Liverpool Street or Harley Street, please contact Harley Street Counselling and Training.

 Adult children of alcoholics

 An Adult Child is an adult who grew up in a dysfunctional environment where the parent was an alcoholic or an addict.